web-eid/vintage-web-eid.js/README.md

 - resolves to `false` if client software is not available or to a string that describes the connection type of the application (`webextension` or `websocket`)
 - if `false`, the recommended action is to display a notice with a link to https://web-eid.com
 - if called with `timeout = Infinity`, the recommended action is to display a dynamic notice during the call that asks the user to install or start the client app
-- recommended use: guard function before dynamicallly showing login button; general client availability check before calling rest of the API etc
+- recommended use: guard function before dynamically showing login button; general client availability check before calling rest of the API etc

 ## PKI operations
 If a PKI call fails, the promise shall be rejected with an `Error` object, which `message` property shall be a string from [CKR_* series](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/pkcs11-base-v2.40.html#_Toc385057886) (PKCS#11, CNG/CryptoAPI return codes are mapped)